 When to see a doctor

-Mild to moderate dark circles often respond well to simple and inexpensive treatments, such as:
+Mild to moderate dark circles often respond well to habits and home remedies, such as:

-- Cold.
-Dilated under-eye blood vessels may contribute to dark circles under your eyes.
-Try holding a cold compress, a chilled teaspoon or a bag of frozen peas wrapped in a soft cloth against the area to make these vessels constrict.
+- Putting something cold on the undereye area.
+Visible blood vessels may contribute to dark circles under your eyes.
+Try holding a cold, wet cloth against the area to help shrink the blood vessels.
+Or use a cold teaspoon or a bag of frozen peas wrapped in a soft cloth.

 - Using products made to treat dark circles.
 Many eye patches are available to buy without a prescription.
 While none are regulated by the FDA, they do use ingredients that have been shown in studies to reduce the appearance of dark circles to some degree.
 Look for the ingredients kojic acid, caffeine and vitamin K.

 - Raising your head with pillows.
 When you go to bed, raise your head with pillows.
 This helps prevent puffiness caused by fluid pooling in your lower eyelids.